navferty/Webhook.Navferty/README.md

 Simple web application for testing web requests.

+## Overview

-Any request to the server will be saved in the database and displayed at [webhook.navferty.com](https://webhook.navferty.com/).)
+Any HTTP request received by the server will be saved in the database and displayed at [webhook.navferty.com](https://webhook.navferty.com/).

-In [ConfigureResponses](https://webhook.navferty.com/ConfigureResponses) page you can add pre-configured responses for specific URLs.
+Base URL for requests includes unique identifier for each user, so that requests are stored separately.

-This is useful for testing webhooks and other integrations.
+This tool is useful for testing webhooks and other integrations.
+If you need to test your application, which sends HTTP requests to external services, or if you want to capture requests and responses for debugging purposes, you can use this tool.

+The application allows you to add pre-configured responses for specific URLs.

 ## Usage